albertszg/MWADNet/README.md

 # MWADNet

-M-band Wavelet Anomaly Detection Network for Anomaly  Detection from a Frequency Perspective
+Anomaly  Detection from a Frequency Perspective: M-band Wavelet Packet Anomaly Detection Network for

 The code will be uploaded when the paper is accepted.